goss-org/goss/extras/dgoss/README.md

 Location of the goss yaml files.
 (Default: `.`)

+#### GOSS_ADDITIONAL_COPY_PATH

+Colon-seperated list of additional directories to copy to container.

+By default dgoss copies `goss.yaml` from the current working directory and nothing else.
+You may need other files like scripts and configurations copied as well.
+Specify `GOSS_ADDITIONAL_COPY_PATH` similar to `$PATH` as colon seperated list of directories for each additional directory you'd like to recursively copy.
+These will be copied as directories next to `goss.yaml` in the temporary directory `DGOSS_TEMP_DIR`.
+(Default: `''`)

 #### GOSS_VARS

 The name of the variables file relative to `GOSS_FILES_PATH` to copy into the